ontomena/displaceweb/about.md

 ---
-title: About...
+title: contact
 ---

-DisplacementActivities is the site according to Simon Bradley, artist and oral historian.
-I work with sound, one way or another.
-If something doesn't sound, I may encourage it to do so.
+DisplacementActivities is a site according to Simon Bradley.
+I work with sound mainly, one way or another: oral history, installation, performance, locative media.
+If something doesn't sound, I often encourage it to do so.

 This site is still in the early stages of development as I work my way around GitHub...